risk-first/website/docs/practices/Planning-And-Management/Issue-Management.md

      reason: "Addresses and resolves security incidents to protect the organization."
   attendant:
    - tag: Complexity Risk
-     reason: "Managing a large number of logged issues can add complexity."
+     reason: "Managing an excessive number of logged issues can add complexity."
    - tag: Process Risk
      reason: "Creates dependency on issue tracking tools and their accuracy."
    - tag: Schedule Risk